-U.S. Poet Laurate Tracy K. Smith ‘94 will receive the Harvard Arts Medal
+U.S. Poet Laureate Tracy K. Smith ‘94 will receive the Harvard Arts Medal

-U.S. Poet Laurate and Pulitzer Prize-winner Tracy K. Smith ’94, is the recipient of the 2019 Harvard Arts Medal, which will be awarded by Harvard University President Lawrence Bacow at a public ceremony at 4 p.m.
+U.S. Poet Laureate and Pulitzer Prize-winner Tracy K. Smith ’94, is the recipient of the 2019 Harvard Arts Medal, which will be awarded by Harvard University President Lawrence Bacow at a public ceremony at 4 p.m.
 Thursday, May 2, 2019, at Agassiz Theatre, 5 James St., Cambridge.
-The ceremony, which will include a discussion with Smith, is presented by the Office for the Arts at Harvard and the Harvard University Board of Overseers.
-The medal ceremony is the official opening event for ARTS FIRST, Harvard University’s annual community festival showcasing and celebrating student, faculty and staff creativity in the arts May 2-5.
+The ceremony will include a short presentation by poet and Harvard professor Jorie Graham, and a conversation between Smith and Boston-based journalist and speaker Callie Crossley -- as well as poetry students at Harvard.
+The event is presented by the Office for the Arts at Harvard and the Harvard University Board of Overseers.
+The medal ceremony is the official opening event for ARTS FIRST, Harvard's annual community festival showcasing and celebrating student, faculty and staff creativity in the arts May 2-5.

 Smith is the author of four poetry collections, including Wade in the Water (2018), which was shortlisted for the 2018 T. S. Eliot Prize.
 Her debut collection, The Body’s Question (2003), won the Cave Canem Poetry Prize in 2002.
 Her second book, Duende (2007), won the 2006 James Laughlin Award and the 2008 Essence Literary Award.
 Her collection Life on Mars (2011) won the 2012 Pulitzer Prize for Poetry.
 She is the author of the memoir Ordinary Light (2015), a finalist for the 2015 National Book Award in Nonfiction, and editor for the anthology American Journal: Fifty Poems for Our Time (2018).